From gay marriage to societal attitudes and recent laws, we explore all there is to know about LGBT+ rights in Switzerland.

 There are several Pride Parades throughout Switzerland, the largest of which is Zurich Pride, which was first held in 1994.
-Zurich also hosts several other events each year, including Pink Apple, an annual gay and lesbian film festival.
 Most cities in Switzerland also have a vibrant and thriving LGBT+ bar and club scene.

 LGBT+ representation in arts, media, and sports ìn Switzerland

 There are many LGBT+ politicians in Switzerland, including the Mayor of Zurich, Corine Mauch.
 Michael von der Heide of Eurovision fame is also openly gay, as is blues singer Naomi Lorraine.
 In 2018, Fabienne Peter also became the first transgender woman in a sports league.
-Every May in Zurich, the annual Pink Apple gay and lesbian film festival also promotes positive representation in the arts and media.
+Every May in Zurich, the Pink Apple LGBT Film festival also promotes positive representation in the arts and media.